Magnetosphere is not spherical but it shaped like an elongated teardrop

 - 6: Southern tail lobe – on the side away from the Sun – the magnetosphere trails away like the tail of a comet in what is known as the magnetotail.

-- 7: Plasmasphere – Earth’s plasmasphere is an inner part of the magneteosphere.
-It is located just outside the upper ionosphere located in Earth’s atmosphere. (diagram: ionosphere)
+- 7: Plasmasphere – Earth’s plasmasphere is an inner part of the magnetosphere.
+It is located just outside the upper ionosphere located in Earth’s atmosphere.

-- although the magetosphere deflects most of the charged particles coming from the Sun and cosmic rays, some get through and become concentrated in two doughnut-shaped regions of radiation known as the Van Allen belts. (diagram).
+- although the magnetosphere deflects most of the charged particles coming from the Sun and cosmic rays, some get through and become concentrated in two doughnut-shaped regions of radiation known as the Van Allen belts.

-- 8 planets in our solar system – Venus and mars are the only two that do not have their own magnetosphere. (diagram: Venus / Mars)
+- 8 planets in our solar system – Venus and Mars are the only two that do not have their own magnetosphere.

-- Jupiter has by far the largest magnetosphere and its magetosphere is located about nearly 4 million miles from the Jupiter’s surface. (diagram)
+- Jupiter has by far the largest magnetosphere and its magnetosphere is located about nearly 4 million miles from the Jupiter’s surface.

 - magnetism of Earth’s Moon – too weak to produce a magnetosphere, but two of Jupiter’s moons – Io and Ganymede, have magnetic fields of enough strength. (diagram: Io / Ganymede)